dannyaudian/Restaurant-Management/README.md

 3. When items are served, the waiter marks them as served from the order page.
 4. Finalize and pay the order through the POS once everything is completed.
 5. Use the **Table Display** page to monitor active orders and table status across the restaurant.

+## Troubleshooting

+Running `bench migrate` may fail if fixture values conflict with existing data.

+- **CannotChangeConstantError for "Is Fixed Asset"**: This occurs when a fixture tries to modify a constant field such as `is_fixed_asset` on **Item**.
+Delete the conflicting `Custom Field` or `Property Setter` and rerun `bench migrate`.

+If you encounter other migration errors, ensure that the values in your fixture JSON files match the records already present in the database, or remove the offending records before migrating again.